kevinkhamp/code-quiz/README.md

 You may either use VS Code's Live Preview or Github Pages.
 Live preview will require you to clone the repo: https://github.com/shimpfierie/code-quiz.

+I have no good experiences with Github Pages.
+You may have to change the source from "Deploy from a branch" to "Github Actions."
+I personally recommend Live Preview.

 ## Usage
 Technologies used:
 ```